 Other uses: Grooved shells and shell type borders, as well as fleur de lis and star tips are also often used as a textural way to fill in blocks of color.
 They’re also popular for creating meringues.

 Photo via Craftsy member Bob J.

-After taking the Piping Buttercream Borders Craftsy class, these chocolate orange cupcakes cupcakes were created by using a star tip to pipe bead borders.
+After taking the Piping Buttercream Borders Craftsy class, these chocolate orange cupcakes were created by using a star tip to pipe bead borders.

 Photo via Mirror Mirror blog